 He said that support could specifically include reprising the Fed’s lender-of-last-resort role for banks crippled with bad European debt.
 It would also likely include further measures to ease monetary policy and stimulate growth in the U.S. economy—measures that the Fed declined to take on Wednesday but that Bernanke said the central bank remains open to.

 Economists tracking Europe closely say that the Fed is the natural, and perhaps only, U.S. fire line against a spreading crisis.

 “The Fed needs to stand ready to do anything and everything in its power to prevent a meltdown in Europe from hurting the U.S.,” including a third round of quantitative easing, buying more mortgage-backed securities, and providing emergency liquidity to banks, said Nariman Behravesh, chief economist at IHS Global Insight.

 Fed officials “certainly have the will” to act, said Jacob Funk Kirkegaard, a research fellow at the Peter G. Peterson Institute for International Economics, because they know “that if you have a paralyzed banking and financial system, you can kiss any prospect of economic growth good-bye.”

 Bernanke said that he views growth—or the lack thereof - as the Fed’s biggest post-recession failure.
 Throughout the press conference, he parried questions about when exactly the central bank might accelerate its efforts to stimulate economic expansion and job creation.
 He repeatedly hinted that he’d like Congress to pass fiscal stimulus, just as he’d prefer European leaders to firewall their own debt problems.
 The former is almost certainly not going to happen.
 The latter is looking grimmer by the day.
 Bernanke’s last resort looks more and more like America’s only one.

-This article appears in the Nov.
-3, 2011, edition of National Journal Daily.
+This article appears in the November 3, 2011, edition of NJ Daily.